PyO3/pyo3/guide/src/module.md

 In the following example, the `Unit` class will have for `module` `my_extension.submodule` because it is properly nested but the `Ext` class will have for `module` the default `builtins` because it not nested.

-You can provide the `submodule` argument to `pymodule()` for modules that are not top-level modules.
 ```rust
 # mod declarative_module_module_attr_test {
 use pyo3::prelude::*;